 Once you gather these details, you are now ready to choose the film for your application.
 Here are some helpful tips to make sure your floor graphic is a success.

 These are usually the easiest to install and to choose a film for application.
 Examples of smooth substrates include sanded/finished wood floors (basketball courts), linoleum floors, painted and sanded concrete, or marble.

 Grocery stores or department stores will utilize floor graphics for wayfinding or promotional graphics.
-With the current precautions in place due to COVID-19, many counties are required to change group interactions at these places.
-To help with the 6-foot suggested spatial distance, stores are placing graphics on their floors to indicate where each customer should stand and wait while in the check-out line or walking down aisles.
+Additionally, to help with the 6-foot spatial distance, stores use graphics on their floors to indicate where each customer should stand and wait while in the check-out line or walking down aisles.